edibotopic/edibotopic-website/content/notes/systemism.md

 loop between the parts that make up the program and that whole experience that the user encounters.

-The Argentian philosopher Mario Bunge used the term "systemism" to refer to an epistemology of systematic explanations that bridges holism and reductionism.
+The Argentinian philosopher Mario Bunge used the term "systemism" to refer to an epistemology of systematic explanations that bridges holism and reductionism.
+Bunge was skeptical of both holism and reductionism when used in
-Bunge was skeptical of both holism and reductionism when used in isolation: reductionists are at risk of irrelevance, while holists are prone to superficiality.
+isolation: reductionists are at risk of fragmentation, while holists are prone to superficiality.

 Imagine that you have made a _causal_ observation of some kind.
 This could be that: